xpander-ai/xpander-sdk/API.md

 public getToolsForGraphsSession(tools: any[] | IOpenAIToolOutput[] | IBedrockToolOutput[]): any[] | IOpenAIToolOutput[] | IBedrockToolOutput[]
 ```

+Retrieves the appropriate tools for the current graph session.

 ###### `tools`<sup>Required</sup> <a name="tools" id="xpander-sdk.XpanderClient.getToolsForGraphsSession.parameter.tools"></a>

 - *Type:* any[] | <a href="#xpander-sdk.IOpenAIToolOutput">IOpenAIToolOutput</a>[] | <a href="#xpander-sdk.IBedrockToolOutput">IBedrockToolOutput</a>[]

+Array of available tools.

 ---